-The Seckford Foundation established the Seckford Foundation Free Schools Trust (the ‘Trust’) to help local communities establish and run a number of free schools and academies in Suffolk.
+The Seckford Foundation established the Seckford Education Trust (the ‘Trust’) to help local communities establish and run a number of free schools and academies in Suffolk.

 In response to local community requests, the Trust opened Beccles Free School and Saxmundham Free School in 2012 and Ixworth Free School in 2014.
 All three schools are thriving and the number of students choosing to attend has increased strongly since opening.

 The free schools are publicly-funded state schools which are open to local students irrespective of ability or need.
 They are designed to provide an excellent, academically-focused education to students in Years 7-11.
 The Trust has high academic, personal and social aspirations for all our students and we aim to deliver above national average progress and achievement for every student relative to their starting points and abilities.